earlejam/effective-java-notes/README.md

   - This is because all of these can be easily split into ranges by a 'spliterator'
   - All provide at least good locality of reference
 - Parallelizing a pipeline will do little if a lot of work is done in the terminator and that work is inherently sequential
-  - The best candidates for parallelism are reductions and short circuiting operations
+  - The best candidates for parallelism are reductions and short-circuiting operations
 - Not only can parallelizing a stream lead to poor performance, including liveness failures; it can lead to incorrect results and unpredictable behavior (safety failures)
 - Under the right circumstances, it _is_ possible to achieve near-linear speedup in the number of processor cores simply by adding a 'parallel' call to a stream pipeline